EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

     Any running jobs, and containers, will be cancelled during the monthly TRE maintenance period.

+!!!
+Note

+    Within the job scheduler, and the [Active Jobs](./active-jobs.md) app, this app's jobs are named using the container/image name cited in the container/image URL e.g., 'epcc-ces-hello-tre:1.1'.

 ---

 ## Sharing files between the back-end and the container and persisting state between app runs